ltenny/ltenny.github.io/privacy.md

 * Name.
 In some cases you may need to provide a name in order to help personalize you experience with our applications.

 * Email address.
-We may use you email address to communicate with you about the applications, your experiences, responding to your requests, inquiries, comments, and suggestions.
+We may use your email address to communicate with you about the applications, your experiences, responding to your requests, inquiries, comments, and suggestions.

 We do not collect Automated information such as via cookies or other technologies in our apps.
 We may use Pixel tags to obtain metrics for our corporate web site to measure the effectiveness of its content.